puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

             * `bar.pp` --- Contains a class named `my_module::implementation::bar`.
     * `files/` --- Contains static files, which managed nodes can download.
         * `service.conf` --- This file's `source =>` URL would be `puppet:///modules/my_module/service.conf`.
 Its contents can also be accessed with the `file` function, like `content => file('my_module/service.conf')`.
     * `lib/` --- Contains plug-ins, like custom facts and custom resource types.
 These are used by both the Puppet master server and the Puppet agent service, and they are synced to all agent nodes whenever they request their configurations.
-See ["Using plug-ins"][plugins] for more details.
     * `facts.d/` --- Contains [external facts][], which are an alternative to Ruby-based [custom facts][].
 These will be synced to all agent nodes, so they can submit values for those facts to the Puppet master.
 (Requires Facter 2.0.1 or later.)
     * `templates/` --- Contains templates, which the module's manifests can use.
 See ["Templates"][templates] for more details.
         * `component.erb` --- A manifest can render this template with `template('my_module/component.erb')`.